ndebuhr/cloud-native-workstation/README.md

 ```bash
 kubectl create secret generic google-json --from-file google.json
 ```
-Later, during the helm installation, be sure `certbot` is `enabled: true`
+Later, during the installation, be sure `certbot` is `enabled: true` in the Helm values

 ### Bring your own SSL certificate

 Create an `ssl.pem`, as a concatenation of the cert and private key files.
-Load this up as a Kubernetes secret:
+Load this up as a generic Kubernetes secret:
 ```bash
 kubectl create secret generic ssl-pem --from-file ssl.pem
 ```
 Later, during the helm installation, be sure `certbot` is `enabled: false`

-## Build
+## Build (Optional)

-Build the docker images for components you are interested in.
+If you do not want to use the public Docker Hub images, you need to build the docker images for components you are interested in.
 For security, the Keycloak image is always required.

 ```
 # Set the REPO environment variable to the image repository